Deroche: Later community

 Central infrastructure includes a community hall, general store, garage/gas station, and other small commercial enterprises.
 In 2016, the Deroche Neighbourhood Plan was published.
+The Sasquatch Lions run the Deroche Community Hall hosting regular events including poker events funding charitable efforts.

+There is a North Fraser Fire Department training facility on the grounds of the Community Hall.

 Deroche Elementary, the smallest in School District No. 75 (Mission), totals about 85 students, 65 per cent of whom are First Nations.

 In 2011, two Cessna 150s collided in mid-air near Mission.
 One safely landed, but the other finished upside down in the slough near Deroche, claiming the lives of the pilot and passenger.

 In 2015, the Carmel Hill Little Flower Monastery Formation House was built to the north.

 Water supply

 In 1913, Charles Cooper channelled the first water supply from Burnbrae Creek.
 During the 1930s, he diverted water from Deroche Creek, which was piped to the village.
 Halfway down, he installed a hydroelectricity plant.
 The Deroche water system service area was established in 1992 by the Dewdney-Alouette Regional District, and later became a Fraser Valley Regional District service area after reorganization of regional district boundaries.
 The water system serves the community of Deroche, which is in Electoral Area G of the regional district.
 The system was originally operated as a private water system under a Certificate of Public Convenience and Necessity, and was taken over by DARD in 1993.
 At that time, Deroche Creek was used as the source, but several debris flow incidents within the watershed severely affected the creek, causing interruptions of supply as well as several water quality challenges for the system.
 As a result, in 1999–2000 several upgrades to the system were carried out.
 The system was changed over to a groundwater well source, dramatically improving water quality and supply reliability.